Current Vacancies

 Please be advised that applications are welcome in Welsh, and any applications submitted in Welsh will not be treated less favourably than an application submitted in English.

-Mid and West Wales Fire and Rescue Service is seeking applications from individuals for the role of Mental Health and Wellbeing Advisor within the Human Resources Department based at Service Headquarters, Carmarthen.
-This is a full-time permanent role.
+Mid and West Wales Fire and Rescue Service is seeking applications from individuals for the role of permanent Community Risk Management Planning (CRMP) Support and Implementation Officer within the CRMP Department based at Service Headquarters, Carmarthen.

 The Role